MaastrichtU-IDS/MIRACLE/README.md

 # 💫 Drug Indication Annotation Using Prodigy

-A project that uses [Prodigy](http://prodi.gy) to train a model to perform Dailymed indication annotation with their medical context
+A project that uses [Prodigy](http://prodi.gy) to train a model annotate Dailymed drug indication sections with their medical context.

 ## Build and deploy using Docker